dotnet/android/Documentation/guides/BuildProcess.md

     native code and included in the `.apk`.

     Support for this property was added in Xamarin.Android 5.1.

     This property is `False` by default.

--   **AndroidEnableProfiledAot** &ndash; A boolean property that determines whether or not the AOT profiles are used during the Ahead-of-Time compilation.

-    The profiles are listed in `AndroidAotProfiles` item group.
-This ItemGroup contains default profile(s).
-It can be overriden by removing the existing one(s) and adding own AOT profiles.

-    Support for this property was added in Xamarin.Android 9.4.

-    This property is `False` by default.